{{tip-component-4}}

 Our attorneys have reviewed the memo in full, and their consensus is clear: Boundless will continue filing adjustment of status cases.

-For spouses of U.S. citizens — historically the group that has received the most favorable exercise of USCIS discretion — our attorneys expect that dynamic to continue, particularly for applicants with no arrest record and no prior immigration violations.
-The absence of further implementation guidance means we are watching closely as cases move through adjudication.
+For spouses of U.S. citizens — historically the group that has received the most favorable exercise of USCIS discretion — our attorneys expect that dynamic to continue, particularly for applicants with no arrest record and no prior immigration violations and can demonstrate positive factors for remaining in the U.S. The absence of further implementation guidance means we are watching closely as cases move through adjudication.

 One firm takeaway from our legal team: USCIS cannot change the underlying law through a policy memo.
 Legal challenges are anticipated, and courts will have the final say on how far this memo's reach extends.